JustinMMiller/WorldArchitect/src/README.md

 	- Needs to access other tags for a Settlement and/or Map conditions at that point.
 - UI
 	- Provides methods for requesting user input and potentially displaying information to the user.
-- Bindings
-	- Will provide the language specific configuration/setup/loading for the various bindings for WorldArchitect.
-	- The classes which represent those extensions will live in the same folder as the rest, this will just be environment setup code.